Making a Fairy Lighthouse Bird Feeder – IBC Tin Can Challenge

 Legend has it that fairies will often disguise themselves as birds or butterflies to avoid detection.
-Only a few humans are able see these delightful creatures for who they really are.
+Only a few humans are able to see these delightful creatures for who they really are.
 It often takes lots of time and patience.
-So, to encourage them to show their true colors 😉
+I’m hoping the bird feeder will help them show their true colors 😉

-First things first, we needed some holes at the bottom of the biscuit tin for the bird food to flow out of.
+First things first, we needed some holes at the bottom of the tin can for the bird food to flow out of.
 The easiest way I found was to drill a few small holes quite close together and then use pliers to cut between the holes.
 The size of the holes will determine how much food is released.

 I used the same technique to make two holes higher up to create little windows for the fairy lighthouse.
-That way I can see how full the feeder is 😉 To hide the rough edges of the holes, the hubby cut some rings out of hardboard, while I cut two plastic circles to cover the windows so the seeds wouldn’t spill out.
-One of the hardboard rings were cut in half to form an arch over the feeder holes at the bottom of the tin.
+That way I can see how full the feeder is 😉 To hide the rough edges of the holes, I cut some rings out of the hardboard.
+We don’t want our fairies or feathered friends to get hurt when they come for a nibble 😉

 The biscuit tin and the hardboard rings got a quick coat of spray paint and I used a sharpie to draw a cross on the plastic circles, before gluing the window rings to the tin can.

 Now for the fun bit, gluing small stones to the biscuit tin using an outdoor silicon adhesive or E6000.

 There’s really no quick way of doing it, just grab a cup of coffee and glue those babies on, one at a time. 😀The world is full of magical things, patiently waiting for our senses to grow sharper